mailhexu/isomode/README.md

 * spglib (for space group)
 * abipy (for reading netcdf files)
 * request  (for interacting with the findsym and isodistort server)
+* bs4 (for parsing the html pages)
 * optional:
   * anaddb compiled with netcdf (not needed by the package but it's needed for generating the *PHBST.nc file)

 ## Installation

+* Dependencies should be automatically installed if pip works, otherwise they need to be installed manually.
+Abipy could be difficult though...

 * download or git clone package